-PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION Display shows any of the following: Err 001 More than 1 CB with the same group number.
-Make sure the group dip switch setting is unique for each CB.
+PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION Disp lay shows any of the following: Err 001 More than 1 CB with the same group number.
+Make sure the group dip switch set- ting is unique for each CB.
 Err 003 Too many objects in group.
 A given group can only support up to 7 objects.
 Remove any objects over 7 from the group either by changing the group dip switch settings or physically disconnecting any objects over 7 in the group.
-Err 004 More than 1 object of the same equipment type with the same group # and feed head #.
-Adjust the dip switch setting to make either the group # or feed head # unique for all objects of the same equipment type.
-Err 005 A feed head has its feed head dip switches set to zero in a group with more than one object.
-The appropriate feed head # is 1 through 7.
-Check the dip switch setting chart in INSTALLATION section and set the switches to make the Feed head ID non-zero.
-Err 006 Did not receive a recognition command from the power source.
-Check to see if the status light is not solid green on the power source (refer to status light states in OPER-ATION section if not).
+Err 004 Adjust the dip switch setting to make either the group # or feed head # unique for all objects of the same equipment type.
+Err 005 The appropriate feed head # is 1 through 7.
+Check the dip switch set- ting chart in INSTALLATION section and set the switches to make the Feed head ID non-zero.
+Err 006 mand from the power source.
+Check to see if the status light is not solid green on the power source (refer to status light states in OPER- ATION section if not).
 Also, check continuity in the communication lines from CB to Power Source (refer to wiring diagram).
 Refer to Power source trouble shooting section for additional information.
 If all these avenues fail, replace CB mother PC board.